fonic/wcdatool/README.md

    # cd wcdctool/Executables
    # ./x_process_all.sh
    ```
-   **NOTE:** for the executables listed in 4., this will take ~ 5 min. and generate ~ 1 GB worth of data
+   **NOTE:** for the executables listed in 4., this will take ~ 5 min. and generate ~ 1 GB worth of data.

 6. Have a look at the results in `wcdctool/Output`.